Admiring Light

 Golden Reflections – Sony a6000 with Carl Zeiss 90mm f/2.8 Sonnar (Contax G) @ f/11

-5 thoughts on “Fall Reflections”
+5 responses to “Fall Reflections”

-1. Peter F says:
+1. Peter F Avatar

 i like #1 especially because i have that lens but never use it.
 You have a great composition there.
 How far in to the scene did you focus to get the maximum depth of field?
 Does the 1/3 into the scene rule of thumb work?Focus peaking doesn’t work well with this lens in my opinion because everything seems to be in focus.